 Lenovo Thinkcentre M58 video upgrades

 The onboard video in these things is adequate for basic productivity apps, but not much else.
 Unfortunately, upgrading the video can be tricky, as many cards won’t play well with the M58 BIOS and/or power supply.
 I put an AMD Radeon 6450 in mine and it works well.
 Don’t worry about buying a Dell-branded one, it’ll work fine in a Lenovo.
 Expect to pay around $15-$20.
 These cards are plentiful and work well for web browsing and office apps, and are even fast enough for light gaming.
+An M58 with a Radeon 6450 plays Roblox well enough to keep my sons happy.

 If you want something a little bit better, look for an AMD Radeon 8570.
 This card should set you back less than $30 while performing like today’s $50 video cards.
 Again, there are tons of these cards salvaged from Dell office PCs available online.